Your browser is out-of-date!

 Neither situation means we forgive or love this girl any less, or that we think ourselves even an inch above her.
 It does, however, make us responsible to other families who might use her services.
 It means there’s consequences, too.
 You obviously fire the girl to protect your own household.
 Not out of spite, but in an effort to protect yourself and other people from this girl who has a toxic sin in her life.
 You actually do these things out of love for this girl by protecting her from hurting herself and others.
 She doesn’t want that at the moment, and she’ll see it as a personal attack, and maybe hate you forever, but you’re serving her with these actions.

-Someone can say they’re sorry and still be dangerous.
+The point being: Someone can say they’re sorry and still be dangerous.

 Forgiveness isn’t Pretending

 Now, the issue is that some people will think forgiveness means covering up the problems revealed by the sin.
-To get a little deeper than babysitters, I’ve seen this with rape, spousal abuse, and other equally horrible things.
+To get far deeper than babysitters, I’ve seen this with rape, spousal abuse, and other equally horrible things.
 They seem to think that if we don’t always let abusers back into relationships or jobs they’ve shown they can’t handle, we’re not being good forgivers.
 Look, we can forgive even king-sized sins with large fries and that person can sometimes go on in relationship with us and flourish.
 But then there are people who either have weaknesses they truly struggle with, or weaknesses they’re not willing to repent of, but get away with it because of our misguided guilt.

 Our sin shouldn’t define us.
 Even very public sins shouldn’t become how we define people.
 But when a person shows you they have a continuing temptation to use and abuse others, believe them and act accordingly.
 Don’t let them watch your kids, talk you out of another hundred bucks, guilt you into more responsibility, break your heart; don’t vote for them, make excuses for them, or pretend they aren’t as dangerous as they are simply because you weren’t the victim this time.
-“Be shrewd as serpents and gentle as doves” in this (Mt 10:16).
+“Be shrewd as serpents and gentle as doves” (Mt 10:16).
 To forever withhold forgiveness is unacceptable for the Christian.
-But to deny that a person who has shown themselves to be a serial abuser of others in any way with no obvious change shouldn’t be allowed into a position where they can hurt others again.
+But to deny that a person who has shown themselves to be a serial abuser in any way with no obvious change shouldn’t be allowed into a position where they can hurt others again.
 That makes us complicit in the abuse.

 Back to Top